 A: Headgear will protect your child's ears and reduce the chance they develop a hematoma that leads to "cauliflower ear."
 However, even though it is illegal to grab/hold/pull your opponents headgear, it sometimes happens.
 Those that choose not to wear it will say it gives their opponents one less thing to grab on to.

 Q: When are the tournaments?

-A: Every Saturday (or occasionally Sunday) from Halloween to Valentines Day is a good general rule.
+A: Every Saturday (or occasionally Sunday) from December 1st thru Valentines Day is a good general rule.
 Most tournaments are on Saturday with a few exceptions.
 The tournaments that Miami Takedown Club are participating in are listed on our schedule under the "Schedule" tab on this website.
 You have the option to let your child participate as much or as little as you want.
 There are no team points awarded so your child's absence will not affect his/her team.

 Q: When/where are weigh-ins for the tournaments?

 A: The Miami Takedown Club was awarded the privilege of hosting remote weigh-ins every Friday night at 6pm.
 So, if your child is participating in a tournament on any given weekend, your child MUST weigh in either Friday night at the Miami Wrestling room at 6pm OR early the morning of the tournament AT THE TOURNAMENT SITE.